Description

 Risk and Exploitability

 Because the flaw relies on standard HTTP header handling, the attack surface is significant for any deployment using Starlet behind a proxy that may send both headers.
-While no EPSS score is available and the issue is not listed in CISA KEV, the relative severity is high due to the potential to alter downstream requests.
+The EPSS score of < 1% indicates a low probability that this vulnerability will be exploited in the wild, and the issue is not listed in the CISA KEV catalog.
+While the CVSS score of 5.3 represents medium severity, the potential to alter downstream requests still poses a risk.
 The attack vector is via an HTTP client that inserts both headers in a single request to the proxy.
 Effective exploitation requires the proxy to not properly enforce RFC rules, a condition likely present in default Starlet configurations.

 Remediation